katriellucas/lecarde-2/README.md

  #### [1.2.6] - 2023/9/29 ####

-`HOTFIX` - A bug that makes the font for pickup item display texts return to their default value rathen than using the pre-determined fonts upon entering the sub menu/map screen and quitting.
+`HOTFIX` - A bug that makes the font for pickup item display texts return to their default value rather than using the pre-determined fonts upon entering the sub menu/map screen and quitting.
 (Aceearly1993)